aduffy70/LabNotes/_posts/2016/2016-11-06-fiddlehead-ubuntu-16-04-upgrade.md

   * Copied .config/fontconfig/fonts.conf to fix ugly Calibri fonts.
 (Needs a restart before it works)
   * Tested weeklybackups
   * Tested 4 hour backups
-  * Moved crozier over to the Wolf Lab and plugged it in headless so I can get anything I've forgotten off it later.
-Eventually I might set it up as a server for offsite file backups or to replace cordate if it ever fails.
+  * Moved crozier over to the Wolf Lab and installed Ubuntu 16.04 server, got it a fixed IP, setup fiddlehead to connect with a key rather than a password, and set up nightly fiddlehead backups to it.